lxc/incus/doc/reference/instance_units.md

 - Pibit (1024^5)
 - Eibit (1024^6)

-The full list of byte suffixes currently supported is:
+The full list of byte suffixes currently supported for storage and memory limits is:

 - B or bytes (1)
 - kB (1000)